Diheng/HPC_imaging/docs/index.md

 Or, you can convert and deface your DICOM file to BIDS format with an online platform [ezbids](https://brainlife.io/ezbids/) by Brainlife. ezbids is a HIPAA compliant online platform that require you upload your raw DICOM folder.
 Documentation of ezbids see [here](https://github.com/brainlife/ezbids).

+After you convert your DICOM files to BIDS format, we suggest that you use the [BIDS validator](https://bids-standard.github.io/bids-validator/) to check if the convertion is successful before you transfor your BIDS data to HPC.

 ## Starting with HPC@UA

 ### External resources